 EUA is pleased to present a webinar series on the different areas of work in the Bologna Process.
 With the next Bologna Ministerial Meeting taking place in Rome on 18-20 November 2020, it is timely to shed light on several topics closely related to universities’ current policies and practices, but for which the added value brought by the European Higher Education Area (EHEA) may not always be clear.
 The series is composed of seven webinars and will run from 29 September until 1 December.

-This first webinar of the series "Towards the Bologna Process Ministerial Meeting" will feature cross-cutting perspectives from different institutions and country representatives.
-Speakers will also discuss the connection between policy and practice for the future of the Bologna Process.
+This first webinar of the series "Towards the Bologna Process Ministerial Meeting" has featured cross-cutting perspectives from different institutions and country representatives.
+Speakers have also discussed the connection between policy and practice for the future of the Bologna Process.

-This first webinar is co-organised by EUA, UUK International and the Flemish Interuniversity Council (VLIR).
+This first webinar was co-organised by EUA, UUK International and the Flemish Interuniversity Council (VLIR).

-Participation upon registration is free of charge and open to all EUA members, as well as other stakeholders with an interest in the Bologna Process, or higher education policy in general.
+Participation upon registration was free of charge and open to all EUA members, as well as other stakeholders with an interest in the Bologna Process, or higher education policy in general.

 Tuesday, 29 September, 14.00 – 15.00 CEST

 Webinar 1 - Closing the gap: the Bologna Process at higher education institutions

 Speakers and presentations

 A recording of the webinar is now available on the EUA YouTube Channel.